joshuaiokua/kanaka-data-project/README.md

 ### [Qdrant](https://qdrant.com/)

 Qdrant is an open-source vector search engine that allows for the efficient storage and retrieval of high-dimensional vectors.
 This project will use Qdrant to store and manage the vectorized data (e.g. contextual information separate from the datasets themselves), making it easier to work with LLMs and other machine learning models.
+Qdrant is also already integrated into the LangChain framework, simplifying the process of working with vectorized data in the application.

 ### [Streamlit](https://streamlit.io/)